SpeakerLM: End-to-End Versatile Speaker Diarization and Recognition with Multimodal Large Language Models: Introduction

 To address the limitations of all these prior works, we introduce \textbf{SpeakerLM}, a multimodal LLM (MLLM) specially designed for end-to-end SDR.
 Furthermore, to better handle real-world complex multi-speaker conversational scenarios, we incorporate a flexible speaker registration mechanism into SpeakerLM, enabling SpeakerLM to versatilely adapt to varying levels of speaker information availability in real-world applications.
 We propose three different speaker registration conditions, including cases where prior speaker identities are unknown, known, and redundant.

 Our contributions can be summarized as follows:

 \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{The first MLLM for end-to-end SDR.} To the best of our knowledge, our SpeakerLM is the first MLLM designed for end-to-end SDR.
-Specifically, we apply an audio encoder and two projectors as the front-end, leading to an encoder-projector-LLM architecture tailored for SDR. \item \textbf{A flexible speaker registration mechanism for versatile SDR.} We incorporate a flexible speaker registration mechanism into SpeakerLM, where the prior speaker embeddings are projected and concatenated with audio and text tokens, enabling the model to handle diverse multi-speaker scenarios in real-world applications. \item \textbf{Extensive empirical validations and analysis.} To evaluate the effectiveness of SpeakerLM, we build various cascaded SDR baselines with open-source SD and ASR models that achieve SOTA performance on different benchmarks.
+Specifically, we apply an audio encoder and two projectors as the front-end, leading to an encoder-projector-LLM architecture tailored for SDR. \item \textbf{A flexible speaker registration mechanism for versatile SDR.} We incorporate a flexible speaker registration mechanism into SpeakerLM, where the prior speaker embeddings are projected and concatenated with audio and text tokens, enabling the model to handle diverse multi-speaker scenarios in real-world applications. \item \textbf{Extensive analysis.} To evaluate the effectiveness of SpeakerLM, we build various cascaded SDR baselines.
 Results show that SpeakerLM demonstrates strong data scaling capability, outperforming all the baselines on both in-domain and out-of-domain public benchmarks. \end{itemize}